simonmichael/hledger/hledger/hledger.m4.md

 - `-Q/--quarterly`
 - `-Y/--yearly`

-More complex intervals can be specified using `-p/--period` (see below).
+More complex intervals can be specified using `-p/--period`, described below.

-Specifying a report interval other than daily can cause a report's start date and end date to be adjusted in some cases:

-- If the report start date is specified explicitly, periods will start exactly on that date.
-  Eg with `-M -b 2023/1/15',
-  periods will begin on the 15th day of each month, starting from 2023-01-15.
-  (Since hledger 1.29).
+## Date adjustment

+With a report interval (other than daily), report start / end dates which have not been specified explicitly and in full (eg not `-b 2023-01-01`, but `-b 2023-01` or `-b 2023` or unspecified) are considered flexible:

-- If the report start date is inferred, eg from the journal, it will be adjusted earlier if necessary to start on a natural interval boundary.
+- A flexible start date will be automatically adjusted earlier if needed to fall on a natural interval boundary.
-  Eg with `-M` by itself, and if the journal's earliest transaction is on 2023-02-04, periods will begin on the 1st of each month, starting from 2023-02-01.

-- The report end date will be adjusted later if necessary so that the last period is a whole interval, the same length as the others.
+- Similarly, a flexible end date will be adjusted later if needed to make the last period a whole interval (the same length as the others).

-  Eg in the example above if the journal's latest transaction is on 2023-03-15, the report end date will be adjusted to 2023-04-01.
+This is convenient for producing clean periodic reports (this is traditional hledger behaviour).
+By contrast, fully-specified exact dates will not be adjusted (this is new in hledger 1.29).

+An example: with a journal whose first date is 2023-01-10 and last date is 2023-03-20:

+- `hledger bal -M -b 2023/1/15 -e 2023/3/10`\
+  The report periods will begin on the 15th day of each month, starting from 2023-01-15, and the last period's last day will be 2023-03-09.
+  (Exact start and end dates, neither is adjusted.)

+- `hledger bal -M -b 2023-01 -e 2023-04` or  `hledger bal -M`\
+  The report periods will begin on the 1st of each month, starting from 2023-01-01, and the last period's last day will be 2023-03-31.
+  (Flexible start and end dates, both are adjusted.)

 ## Period expressions

-The `-p/--period` option accepts period expressions, a shorthand way of expressing a start date, end date, and/or report interval all at once.
+The `-p/--period` option specifies a period expression, which is a compact way of expressing a start date, end date, and/or report interval.

-Here's a basic period expression specifying the first quarter of 2009.
-Note, hledger always treats start dates as inclusive and end dates as exclusive:
+Here's a period expression with a start and end date (specifying the first quarter of 2009):

 |                                  |
 |----------------------------------|
 | `-p "from 2009/1/1 to 2009/4/1"` |

+Several keywords like "from" and "to" are supported for readability; these are optional.
+"to" can also be written as ".." or "-".
-Keywords like "from" and "to" are optional, and so are the spaces, as long as you don't run two dates together. "to" can also be written as ".." or "-".
+The spaces are also optional, as long as you don't run two dates together.
-These are equivalent to the above:
+So the following are equivalent to the above:

 |                           |
 |---------------------------|